 Saffire is another entry into the Kamado market.
-They have been around longer than most and make a perfectly competent grill, but without any real standout features.
+They have been around longer than most and make a perfectly competent grill but without any real standout features.
 This model is a little larger than most and is competitively priced at around $1,000USD.

-Vision hit the Kamado market to provide and inexpensive charcoal grill with a range of built-in features.
+Vision hit the Kamado market to provide an inexpensive charcoal grill with a range of built-in features.
 At around $700USD this inexpensive Kamado Grill comes with many of the things that other companies charge extra for.
 It even has a door in the front of the unit where an electric charcoal starter can be inserted.
-While the features are there, and the price is good, the quality of these grills isn't great.
-There is a certain 'buyer beware' element to Vision Grills.
+While the features are there, and the price is good, the quality of these grills isn’t great.
+There is a certain ‘buyer beware’ element to Vision Grills.